Thiamine deficiency: Japanese Army denialism

 Although the identification of beriberi as a deficiency syndrome was proven beyond a doubt by 1913, a Japanese group headed by Mori Ōgai and backed by Tokyo Imperial University continued to deny this conclusion until 1926.
 In 1886, Mori, then working in the Japanese Army Medical Bureau, asserted that white rice was sufficient as a diet for soldiers.
 Simultaneously, Navy surgeon general Takaki Kanehiro published the groundbreaking results described above.
 Mori, who had been educated under German doctors, responded that Takaki was a "fake doctor" due to his lack of prestigious medical background, while Mori himself and his fellow graduates of Tokyo Imperial University constituted the only "real doctors" in Japan and that they alone were capable of "experimental induction", although Mori himself had not conducted any beriberi experiments.

 The Japanese Navy sided with Takaki and adopted his suggestions.
-In order to prevent himself and the Army from losing face, Mori assembled a team of doctors and professors from Tokyo Imperial University and the Japanese Army who proposed that beriberi was caused by an unknown pathogen, which they described as etowasu (from the German Etwas, meaning "something").
+To prevent the Army and himself from losing face, Mori assembled a team of doctors and professors from Tokyo Imperial University and the Japanese Army, who proposed that beriberi was caused by an unknown pathogen, which they described as etowasu (from the German etwas, meaning "something").
 They employed various social tactics to denounce vitamin deficiency experiments and prevent them from being published, while beriberi ravaged the Japanese Army.
 During the First Sino-Japanese War and Russo-Japanese War, Army soldiers continued to die in mass numbers from beriberi, while Navy sailors survived.
 In response to this severe loss of life, in 1907, the Army ordered the formation of a Beriberi Emergency Research Council, headed by Mori.
 Its members pledged to find the cause of beriberi.
 By 1919, with most Western doctors acknowledging that beriberi was a deficiency syndrome, the Emergency Research Council began conducting experiments using various vitamins, but stressed that "more research was necessary".
 During this period, more than 300,000 Japanese soldiers contracted beriberi and over 27,000 died.

 Mori died in 1922.
 The Beriberi Research Council disbanded in 1925, and by the time Eijkman and Hopkins were awarded the Nobel Prize, all of its members had acknowledged that beriberi was a deficiency syndrome.